Find a Presentation

 Room: Virtual Video Presentation

-About the Presenter(s): Ms Alexandra Goitia is a University Postgraduate Student at Illinois State University in United States
+About the Presenter(s): Professor Hsiang-I Chen is a University Associate Professor/Senior Lecturer at Ming Chuan University in Taiwan

 Session Information: